openshift/training/beta-3-setup.md

 delete.
 Be sure to change your context across all the namespaces and the master-admin to find everything:

-    for resource in build buildconfig images imagerepository deploymentconfig \
+    for resource in build buildconfig images imagestream deploymentconfig \
     route replicationcontroller service pod; do echo -e "Resource: $resource"; \
     osc get $resource; echo -e "\n\n"; done